 Pashmina also known as “Cashmere” is the fiber derived from the hair of domesticated goat – Capra hircus – indigenous to high altitude areas of Asia.
 It is the softest, most luxurious, warmest and the best wool to spin and to wear!
 This Capra hircus goat is blessed by nature with a unique very thin short inner coat of hair.
 It is survived in the surrounding extreme cold because of this nature gifted hair!
 This inner coat of hair is known as PASHMINA.

 There are two Pashmina producing goat breeds in India – Changthangi and Chegu.
-The Changthangi breed is domesticated in Ladakh region of Jammu and Kashmir and Chegu in Himachal Pradesh and Uttarakhand.
+The Changthangi breed is domesticated in the Union Territory region of Ladakh and Chegu in Himachal Pradesh and Uttarakhand states.
 The Changthangi area, producing the majority of Indian pashmina, is situated at 3000 to 5000 m above sea level.
 The area is extremely arid with very low humidity and rainfall.
 The temperature in these areas ranges from -40°C to +40°C.

 The processing of Pashmina involves lot of labor in sorting, spinning, weaving and dyeing which are usually done manually.